 “I have weapons.”
 He clenched and unclenched his hands.
 “I’m a werebear, and I heard you talking.
 I know Dunstan.
 I can smell him if we find him.
 Let me out, and I’ll make sure you don’t release a shapestealer by mistake.
 They’ve had them down here.”

 The man grunted.
 “Good question.
 There are werewolves.
-I suppose you can’t smell them, though.
-Stinking, butt-sniffing curs.”
+Butt-sniffing curs.
+I can smell them too.”

 “What’s your name?”

 “Karl.
 Like I said, I heard you talking, heard every word.
 Didn’t understand much.”
 He shook his head.
 “But I heard the ogre die, and the orc, and smelled their blood.
 I do understand that.
 I hear better and can scent better than a werewolf.
 I don’t see quite so well, but I’m stronger.
 Are you a human woman or an elf?
 You don’t smell quite human.”